deanosmith/NoonCphMenuScraper/README.md

 Depending on how you automate, this script will:
 - Get today's date
 - Download the appropriate menu
-- Collect the English details
+- Collect the English text
-- And output the menu in a organised layout, ready with Slack emoji's
+- And output the menu in a organised layout, ready with Slack emoji's! :fire: